 Regina studied art history at the University of Pittsburgh and received a master’s degree in arts administration from Winthrop University in Rock Hill, S.C.

 Photo: Douglas Schaible

 Rip RapsonPresident and CEO Executive Office Specialties: Inclusive recovery and growth, Kresge Foundation history and evolution, Opportunity Zones, Strategy and Management, Distributive leadership, Economic development, Executive leadership and management, Philanthropic Role

-Rip Rapson is president and CEO of The Kresge Foundation, a private, national foundation dedicated to expanding opportunities in America’s cities through grantmaking and social investing.
+Rip Rapson is president and CEO of The Kresge Foundation, a private, national foundation founded in 1924, which is dedicated to expanding opportunities in America’s cities through grantmaking and social investing.